Bio

 Photo by Emily Jane Powers

-The son of two librarians, Alec Harryhausen was a creative kid from a young age.
-While he was embarrassed his high school band was compared to 3rd Eye Blind, later in life he came to embrace the comparison, and wondered why he’d wasted energy trying to convince himself and others that he liked Animal Collective better.
+The son of two Michigan librarians, Alec Harryhausen was a creative kid from a young age.
+While he was embarrassed his high school band was compared to 3rd Eye Blind, later in life he came to embrace the comparison.
+“There’s so much thought and craft hidden in those songs,” he says, “but they don’t feel artsy or distant; they hit really immediately.”
+While leading Chicago post-punk band Dream Version, Harryhausen tested out how many weird choices the band could make without sacrificing an accessible, melodic exterior.